Wes Craven – Dreaming Up Nightmares That Will Last Forever

 Vanguard

 With no shortage of memorable credits, Craven also wrote and directed the Exploitation Horror film, The Hills Have Eyes, in 1977.
-This bought the inbred, cannibalistic, serial killing family, lead by Papa Jupiter (James Whitworth: Quincy M.E.
+This brought the inbred, cannibalistic, serial killing family, lead by Papa Jupiter (James Whitworth: Quincy M.E.
 1980, B.J. and the Bear 1981), to the screen.
 Starring scream queen Dee Wallace (Cujo 1983, The Howling 1981) and Michael Berryman (One Flew Over the Cuckoo’s Nest 1975, The Devil’s Rejects 2005), The Hills Have Eyes is considered by many to be Craven’s homage to Tobe Hooper’s The Texas Chainsaw Massacre (1974) and is based on the Scottish legend of Sawney Bean, whose family caught and ate several transients in the late 1400s.
-Since its released, The Hills Have Eyes has become a cult classic and garnered a number of sequels and even a remake in 2006.
+Since its release, The Hills Have Eyes has become a cult classic and garnered a number of sequels and even a remake in 2006.

 Looking to raise his creativity to the next level, in 1981 Craven began writing the screenplay for the now cult hit, A Nightmare on Elm Street, which was later released in 1984.
 Touted as a Supernatural Slasher, Craven directed the film that kick-started Johnny Depp’s career and made the jive talking, burnt up demon with the bladed glove – Freddy Kruger – a household name.
 Craven found inspiration for the film from a number of sources, including nightmares from his own childhood.
 After reading various, strange stories in the newspaper regarding Sudden Unexplained Death Syndrome and Eastern Religions, Craven developed the now iconic character of Freddy Krueger.
 The storyline reiterated the Slasher trope that immorality and promiscuity eventually leads to death.
 Essentially, Craven had created the boogeyman of the ’80s right along with Horror monsters like Dracula, The Mummy, Leatherface, Michael Myers, the Wolfman, and Frankenstein’s Monster.
 While Craven only took part in two of the films in the A Nightmare on Elm Street franchise, the 1984 original and 1994’s New Nightmare, his character had become a Pop culture phenomenon.